 Snowy owls make their nests on the ground but they chose their nesting place very carefully.
-A nest site for the snowy owl must have good visibility so that the snowy owl is able to keep and eye on it's surroundings, and the nest of the snowy owl must also have a good source of food so that the snowy owl does not have leave the nest for long (if at all) in order to eat.
+A nest site for the snowy owl must have good visibility so that the snowy owl is able to keep an eye on its surroundings, and the nest of the snowy owl must also have a good source of food so that the snowy owl does not have to leave the nest for long (if at all) in order to eat.

 Snowy owls breed in may and the female snowy owl lays up to 14 eggs although the average clutch size of the snowy owl is about 7.
 The pure white snowy owls chicks hatch out of the eggs after an incubation period of around 5 weeks.
 Both the male snowy owl and the female snowy owl parents help to feed and fear their young, and also protect the snowy owl chicks from predators.

 Although snowy owls are omnivores, they have a primarily carnivorous diet.
 Lemmings and other small rodents such as mice and voles are the main sources of food for the snowy owl.
 Snowy owls are opportunistic hunters meaning that they will take advantage of an opportunity to hunt larger animals.
 Snowy owls have been known to hunt fish (when they can find them), squirrels, rabbits, rats, birds and even large mammals such as gophers and foxes.